 West Bengal: BJP activist shot dead in North 24 Parganas district

-Kolkata, May 27: A Bharatiya Janata Party worker was shot dead in the Bhatpara area of West Bengal's North 24 Parganas district on Sunday night, reported ANI.
-The victim was identified as Chandan Sau, a resident of Choushotti Pally locality, whoo was shot dead by unidentified assailants last night while he was driving a two-wheeler.
+Kolkata, May 27: A Bharatiya Janata Party (BJP) worker was shot dead in the Bhatpara area of West Bengal's North 24 Parganas district on Sunday night, reported ANI.
+The victim was identified as Chandan Sau, a resident of Choushotti Pally locality, who was shot dead by unidentified assailants last night while he was driving a two-wheeler.

-The murder has made the area tense leading to the deployment of security forces in the area.
+The murder has made the area panicked leading to the deployment of security forces in the area.

 Security forces have been deployed in the area and the police have begun an investigation into the killing, reported ANI.
 BJP workers blocked a road in Bhatpara and demanded the immediate arrest of the gunmen.